morrislaptop/laravel-elixir-useref/README.md

 ## Options
-This wrapper accepts one object for configuration.
+This wrapper accepts two objects for configuration, the first one is for the wrapper itself and the second one is for useref ([documentation](https://github.com/jonkemp/gulp-useref))

 These are the default wrapper options:
 ```javascript